-Enjoy an canoe excursion to Dexter-Huron Metropark within a state-designated Natural Rivers Area.
+Enjoy a canoe excursion to Dexter-Huron Metropark within a state-designated Natural Rivers Area.
 The smooth, tranquil waters of the Huron River make this an excellent location for all skill levels.
 Observe belted kingfishers, great blue herons, and other waterfowl as you glide past tree-lined shores.
 The Huron River has been designated as the 18th trail of the National Water Trail System, joining a network of nation exemplary water trails from Puget Sound to the Hudson River.

-Dexter-Huron Metropark has one natural shoreline launch for Canoes and Kayaks.
+Dexter-Huron Metropark has one natural shoreline launch for canoes and kayaks.
 Please view the park map for location.

 Skip’s Huron River Canoe Livery

 Canoe, kayak, and tubing trips, starting at either Hudson Mills or Dexter-Huron Metropark, and finishing at Delhi Metropark, can be arranged from Skip’s Huron River Canoe Livery in Delhi Metropark.
 The canoe livery is open daily, the first weekend in May through Labor Day, weather and river conditions permitting.
 To reserve a canoe or kayak, reserve online, or contact Skip’s Canoe Livery at (734) 769-8686.

 A Metroparks vehicle entry permit is required to enter any Metropark and is only $35 annually for regular admission, $21 annually for seniors or $10 daily.